 - Open the CloudFront console.
 You should see a window similar to that shown below.
 Find your distribution in the list and click its ID link.
 If necessary, use the search field (highlighted below in red) to search for your distribution.

 - Now you should see your distribution.
 Click the Behaviors tab.
 Find the behavior entry for your resource, described in the Path Pattern column.
 Select the pattern and click Edit.
 If the behavior entry doesn't exist, you must create it.

 Now we can edit the behavior settings.
 All CORS-relevant elements are highlighted in red below.
 First you must choose which HTTP method will be available for this behavior.
 For Allowed HTTP Methods, we recommend that you select the second or third option and check the OPTIONS checkbox, otherwise you won't be able to use CORS for REST calls, which use preflighted requests.

-From the Forward Headers droplist, select Whitelist.
-You should then see the Whitelist headers menu.
+From the Forward Headers droplist, select Allowlist.
+You should then see the Allowlist headers menu.
 Select a particular header from the left listbox and click Add.
 If you don't see a particular header you can input it into Filter headers... textbox and click Add custom.
 For CORS, the most important headers are

 Access-Control-Allow-Origin.
 Other headers are optional and dependent on what you want to achieve.

 Confirm your changes by clicking Yes, Edit.